Kmcc01-creator/VulkanoApp/versiontracking/docs/ProjectGoals.md

 1.  **Crate Search:** Implement a feature to search `crate.io` for crates based on keywords or categories relevant to the project.
 This could be integrated into the existing workflow, allowing users to search for new dependencies while checking for updates.
 2.  **Dependency Recommendations:** Based on the project's existing dependencies and code structure (analyzed via AST), suggest potentially useful crates from `crate.io`.
 This would require analyzing the functionality of existing dependencies and identifying related crates.
 3.  **Crate Metadata Exploration:** Allow users to explore detailed metadata of crates found via search or recommendations.
 This could include information such as download statistics, recent updates, and links to documentation.
+4.  **Crate Documentation Preview:** Display the README or other documentation of a crate, if available through the `crates.io` API, to help users quickly assess its usefulness without leaving the tool.

 **Implementation Considerations:**